christopherdurr/booknotes/confucianism.md

 A person can seem wise by a single phrase and unwise by a single phrase.
 Be careful of what you say.

+## Book 20

+To participate in governance, you must:

+1. Be generous but not wasteful
+2. A taskmaster of whom none complain
+3. Desirous but not greedy
+4. Dignified but not arrogant
+5. Awe-inspiring but not fearsome

+Remove these 4 evils:

+1. Execution without proper instructions
+2. Inspect their work without warning
+3. Demand timely completion while being slow in giving orders
+4. To dole out stingily what must be given